Lung Cancer Surgery

 Pneumonectomy (lung removal)

-Your care team may recommend removing your entire lung if the cancer is too big to remove by lobectomy, or if the cancer is located in the center of your lung.
+Your care team may recommend removing your entire lung if the cancer is too big to remove by lobectomy, or if the cancer is in the center of your lung.
 Before surgery, you’ll undergo tests to ensure your remaining lung can perform well enough on its own.

 Meet our team